 Yeah, the Boy Scouts Eagle.

-Scouts is for 13-year-old boys, which I most definitely am NOT.
+Scouts was created for teenage boys, which I most definitely am not.
 Let’s just be blunt.
-I’m a 50-year-old woman who is 50+ pounds overweight.
+I’m a 50-year-old woman who is 50 pounds overweight and a total wimp.
 Not exactly Scout material here.

 But I’m going to do it anyway, because I wanted to be a Scout the entire time I was growing up.